With TZIELD, it’s possible to take control of what's next

 Aubri, a TZIELD® (teplizumab-mzwv) patient, with her mother and caregiver, Molly

-TZIELD is changing the possibilities
+TZIELD is changing the possibilities of autoimmune type 1 diabetes (T1D) treatment

-Time to Onset of Stage 3 Type 1 Diabetes
+Time to onset of stage 3 type 1 diabetes

-A chart showing how TZIELD® (teplizumab-mzwv) was proven to delay the onset of Stage 3 Type 1 Diabetes for 4 years when compared to 2 years with placebo
+TZIELD® (teplizumab-mzwv) was proven to delay the onset of Stage 3 Type 1 Diabetes for 4 years when compared to 2 years with placebo

 59% lower risk